 When I was a kid I watched too much TV, but now I think about it as research for my TV writing career.
 I love TV maybe too much.
 Hell, I've written specs for 4 of these shows just for fun.
 And i made this list for the same reason.
 There are many TV shows I admired, but these are favorite episodes.

 Kimmy leaves her cult for New York City and experiences the real world which the cult did not prepare her for.
 The pilot was so good, but then the series became less grounded and got a little too silly for me.
-Still a dedicated fan of Tina Fey though.
+Still a dedicated fan of Tina Fey.

 Before Chuck Lorre had The Big Bang Theory, Two and a Half Men, and like every comedy on CBS today, he had Dharma & Greg.
 In this episode, Dharma buys a bus without Greg’s guidance and shenanigans ensue.
 I loved this show when I was a kid.

 Growing up, CBS had a killer Monday night of comedy.
 Before the days of DVR, hits like "King of Queens" and "Everybody Loves Raymond"ruled Monday nights.
-But my absolute favorite was the last show of the night, "Becker."
-It was Ted Danson being super unlikable, and yet you still loved him..
+But my absolute favorite was the last show of their 2 hour block, "Becker."
+It was Ted Danson being super unlikable and youl loved him for that.
 In this episode, Becker agrees to give free medical care to his friends in exchange for free food, magazines, and home maintenance.
-And It backfires on everyone.
+And It backfires on all parties involved.

 Who doesn't love Friends?
 The entire series is wonderful and the last season did everything right.
+6 episodes before the season finale, we see Lisa Kudrow marry Paul Rudd.
 After Phoebe fires Monica as her wedding planner, all chaos ensues and a blizzard makes everything go wrong for Phoebe's wedding.
 In the end, everyone works together and Mike and Phoebe get married in the snow outside Central Perk in a romantic Friends fashion.

 Everybody Loves Raymondy is my grandma's favorite show of all time.
 My grandma had good taste in TV when I was growing up.
 This episode just fills the heart and is golden nugget in the amazing series.
 Raymond's daughter Alley can't fall asleep in her own bed and everyone in the Barone tries to fix it.